mririgoyen/irigoyen.dev/posts/2021-02-17-stop-using-icon-fonts.md

 - **Optimize your SVGs** — [Run your SVG images through an optimizer](https://jakearchibald.github.io/svgomg/) to get the size down.
 (Most, if not all, icon libraries that offer SVG packages do this by default.)
 - **Enable GZIP** — Configure your server to send all assets with GZIP.
 This will include SVG data in your HTML and/or JS files.
 - **Cache effectively** — Set appropriate caching headers so your visitors only download things as they change.
+Since your SVGs will be part of your HTML and/or JS files, you'll only want your visitors to download them again if they change.

 ## Get Started with SVG Icons